FranDepascuali/extensions-ts/README.md

 ## Usage

-To use the functions from `ts-extensions`, import the specific extension namespace you need:
+To use the functions from `ts-extensions`, import the extension you need:

 ```ts
 import { Arrays } from 'ts-extensions';